alang100/SQL_Data_Cleaning/README.md

   Layoffs peaked in January 2023 with 84,714 layoffs, followed by significant layoffs in November 2022 and February 2023.

 - **Industries Affected:**
   The Consumer and Retail industries experienced the highest layoffs, with 44,782 and 43,613 respectively.
-Manufacturing was the least affected.
+Manufacturing was the least affected industry.

 - **Countries Affected:**
-  The USA and India recorded the highest layoffs, reflecting their large populations and workforce sizes.
+  The USA and India recorded the highest layoffs, they also have very large populations and workforce sizes.

-- **Company Rankings:**
+- **Layoffs by Company:**
-  Amazon, Google, and Meta were among the companies with the largest layoffs.
+  Amazon, Google, and Meta were the companies with the largest layoffs in this dataset.

-## Major Insights
-- **COVID-19 Impact:**
-  The pandemic significantly affected layoffs, especially in industries like Consumer, Retail, and Technology.

-- **Regional Disparities:**
-  Layoffs were concentrated in specific countries, highlighting regional economic and business trends.

-- **Economic Challenges:**
-  High layoff numbers in late 2022 and early 2023 point to broader economic challenges beyond the pandemic.

-## Skills Demonstrated
-This project highlights several skills critical to a data analyst's role:
-- **SQL Proficiency:**
-  Leveraging advanced SQL features like Common Table Expressions (CTEs), Window Functions, and Aggregations for data transformation and analysis.

-- **Data Cleaning Expertise:**
-  Handling duplicates, standardizing data, correcting typos, and imputing missing values effectively.

-- **Exploratory Data Analysis (EDA):**
-  Deriving meaningful insights through structured queries and ranking mechanisms.

-- **Problem-Solving:**
-  Addressing inconsistencies in raw data and ensuring data quality for analysis.

-- **Attention to Detail:**
-  Carefully validating changes and maintaining data integrity throughout the process.

-## Conclusion
-This project demonstrates the importance of data cleaning as a foundation for reliable analysis.
-By transforming messy, inconsistent data into a structured and accurate dataset, actionable insights were derived about global layoffs.
-The process showcases essential skills required for data analytics, making it an excellent portfolio project for aspiring data analysts.
-This project also highlights how clean data can empower decision-making in areas like workforce management, economic planning, and organizational strategy.

----

-# Data Cleaning and Analysis Using SQL

-## Introduction
-Data cleaning is one of the most crucial steps in preparing data for meaningful analysis.
-This project focuses on cleaning a dataset of global layoffs using SQL, with the goal of transforming raw, messy data into a clean and reliable dataset.
-The dataset includes information such as company names, locations, industries, and layoff numbers.
-By cleaning this data, we can ensure accuracy and consistency, making it ready for analysis and insights.

-## Methodology
-The project followed a systematic approach to data cleaning, broken down into four key steps:

-1. **Removing Duplicates**
-   Duplicate rows were identified and removed to maintain the integrity of the dataset.
-Care was taken to retain valid entries where layoffs occurred in different locations or on different dates.

-2. **Standardizing Data**
-   Text fields were cleaned by trimming excess spaces, correcting typos, and normalizing inconsistent entries, such as variations in location names.
-Numeric fields were formatted for consistency, making the dataset easier to interpret.

-3. **Handling Missing Values**
-   Missing data was addressed by either imputing values (e.g., assigning industries based on company names) or removing rows where imputation was not feasible.
-For instance, rows with both `total_laid_off` and `percentage_laid_off` missing were excluded.

-4. **Dropping Unnecessary Columns**
-   Columns used only for intermediate steps, such as row numbering, were removed to streamline the dataset.

   ## Exploratory Data Analysis
 After the dataset was cleaned, several exploratory queries were performed to uncover insights:

-- **Timeframe Covered:**
-  The dataset spans from March 2020 to March 2023, capturing layoffs during the COVID-19 pandemic and its aftermath.

 - **Key Metrics:**
   - Total layoffs: 383,659